zhangrui231/learcs.site/docs/curriculum-resource/cs61b/labs/lab04/index.md

 git@github.com:Berkeley-CS61B/git-exercise-remote.git
 ```

-We want to try pulling from it, so first, add this repository as a remote in our `git-exercise-{{ site.semester }}` repository.
+We want to try pulling from it, so first, add this repository as a remote in our `git-exercise-sp24` repository.
 You may
 give the remote a name of your choosing.
 Once it's added, run the following command (without the brackets around the remote's
 name):